 Following the third unexcused absence from a regular course assessment or reassessment, the student will be terminated from the College of Nursing and not eligible for automatic readmission to a subsequent cohort.
-The student may re-apply to the College of Nursing through the College's Admissions Application process as outlined in the applicable academic year Student Catalog.
+The student may re-apply to the College of Nursing through the College's Admissions Application process as outlined in the 2022-2023 Student Catalog.

-Class Start Time, Assessment Start Time and Class Hours Policy reassessments are set prior to the publication of the syllabus.
-These dates are communicated to students in writing upon receiving each course syllabus.
+Class Start Time, Assessment Start Time and Class Hours Policy with the Assessment Policy.
+Times for remediation review and reassessments will be communicated to students in accordance with the Assessment Policy.
+The scheduled dates for assessments and reassessments are set prior to the publication of the course calendar.
+These dates are communicated to students in writing upon receiving each course calendar.
 Any deviations from this policy must be approved in advance by the Associate Dean of Academic and Student Affairs and the Assistant Dean of Curriculum and Assessment.